 How do I get certified?

 After finishing our class, you’ll be prepared to take the ACAC certification exam for CMI.
 The exam itself is offered at computerized testing centers.
-If you are based in the US, you can look up your closest testing center by zip code.
-For students outside the US, you can download a list of international testing locations.
+You can find a proctored testing location by clicking this link: Testing Locations

 - 100 multiple choice questions